losefor/losefor/README.md

 - **[Digrams](https://app.diagrams.net/)** / previously Draw.io - it's simple and pwerfull mindmapping app which i use it to transfer the documentation that i wrote with google docs into flowcharts and digrams to make it easier to understand the flow of the process that i will make to develop the product (program/phone app/web app)

 ### Design
+- **Pencile and paper** - Well don't judge me i like to draw so i enjoy wireframing and figure out the user flow throw designing mockups like with arrows to show the flow of the app that i'm working on and what happen with interactions
 - **[Figma](https://www.figma.com)** - I use **Figma** for wireframing the documentation that i wrote first in the google docs and make the changes as needed then i start  start to bring the design into life through adding details.

 ### Coding